-Prove that your that your company’s diversity, inclusion and employer brand are fully integrated through real employee stories.
+Prove that your company’s diversity, inclusion and employer brand are fully integrated through real employee stories.

 Candidates want to know a potential employer is wholly committed to diversity and inclusion.
 That doesn’t mean your organization has to have arrived at perfection — it’s a continuous journey.
 The answer: share stories of where you are today to prove your dedication to a more inclusive tomorrow.